dantasse/ssuiweb2014/p4/project4.md

 - Build a useful application, like a photo gallery, a memo, ...
 - Make your personal website much more compelling/interactive (if you already had a website, save an old version of it so I can compare).

+If you have an idea, but it's not hard enough, you can make it run nicely on mobile (dealing well with different screen sizes and touch events), or make it a reusable library so other developers can drop it in and use it.

+If you have an idea, but you're worried that it's too hard, try to build a realistic failure plan if you can't get it all to work.
+That is, if you want to do A+B+C+D, then make sure that A+B or A+B+C would each be a good (if less amazing) project.

 ## Presentations
 Thursday, Dec.
 4th, 10:30-11:50am, SCR 172 (regular place)